Partitions of Baire space into compact sets

-\begin{definition} A family $\mathcal{T}$ of finitely splitting trees is called an almost disjoint family of finitely splitting trees (or an a.d.f.s.\ family) iff $S$ and $T$ are almost disjoint, i.e.\ $S \cap T$ is finite, for all $S,T \in \T$. $\T$ is called maximal iff it is maximal with respect to inclusion. \end{definition}
+\begin{definition} A family $\T$ of finitely splitting trees is called an almost disjoint family of finitely splitting trees (or an a.d.f.s.\ family) iff $S$ and $T$ are almost disjoint, i.e.\ $S \cap T$ is finite for all $S,T \in \T$.
+It is called maximal iff there is no finitely splitting tree $S$ which is almost disjoint from every $T \in \T$. \end{definition}

-Notice, that by König's lemma for finitely splitting trees $S$ and $T$ we have that $S$ and $T$ are almost disjoint iff $[T] \cap [S] = \emptyset$.
-Thus, using the above identification of finitely splitting trees and non-empty compact subsets of $\infseqomega$, we can also identify maximal a.d.f.s.\ families with partitions of $\infseqomega$ into compact sets.
-Moreover, an a.d.f.s.\ family $\T$ is maximal iff for all reals $f \in \infseqomega$ there is a $T \in \T$ such that $f \in [T]$.
-Finally, we note that $\d \leq \aT$ \cite{spinas} and $\spec(\aT)$ is closed under singular limits \cite{brian}.
+Almost disjoint families of finitely splitting trees will be the combinatorial object of main interest for this paper.
+Notice that by König's lemma for finitely splitting trees $S$ and $T$ we have that $S$ and $T$ are almost disjoint iff $[T] \cap [S] = \emptyset$.
+Thus, using the above identification of finitely splitting trees and non-empty compact subsets of $\infseqomega$, we can also identify maximal a.d.f.s.\ families with partitions of $\infseqomega$ into non-empty compact sets.
+Moreover, we get that an a.d.f.s.\ family $\T$ is maximal iff for all reals $f \in \infseqomega$ there is a $T \in \T$ such that $f \in [T]$.
+To conclude this section we note that $\d \leq \aT$ \cite{spinas} and $\spec(\aT)$ is closed under singular limits \cite{brian}.